data-apis/dataframe-api-compat/docs/basics/dataframe.md

 # DataFrame

-Let's suppose:

-- You have a function which accepts a dataframe as input, and returns a dataframe as output.
-- You'd like your function to be dataframe-agnostic.

-The steps you'll want to follow are:
+To write a dataframe-agnostic function, the steps you'll want to follow are:

 1. Opt-in to the DataFrame API by calling `__dataframe_consortium_standard__` on your dataframe.
 2. Express your logic using methods from the [DataFrame API](https://data-apis.org/dataframe-api/draft/API_specification/index.html)